gogobook/Django-REST-Framework-Tutorial-zh_hant/api-guide/routers.md

 Optionally, you may also specify an additional argument:

-* `basename` - The base to use for the URL names that are created.
-If unset the basename will be automatically generated based on the `queryset` attribute of the viewset, if it has one.
-Note that if the viewset does not include a `queryset` attribute then you must set `basename` when registering the viewset.
+* `base_name` - The base to use for the URL names that are created.
+If unset the base_name will be automatically generated based on the `queryset` attribute of the viewset, if it has one.
+Note that if the viewset does not include a `queryset` attribute then you must set `base_name` when registering the viewset.

 The example above would generate the following URL patterns: